Value-added tax (VAT)

 Customs duties/import tariffs

-Apart from consumption tax imposed on tobacco and spirits entering into Macau, there are no customs duties/import tariffs in Macau.
+Apart from consumption tax imposed on tobacco and spirits entering into Macau SAR, there are no customs duties/import tariffs in Macau SAR.

 Consumption tax (excise duty)

-Consumption tax is imposed only on tobacco and spirits entering into Macau.
+Consumption tax is imposed only on tobacco and spirits entering into Macau SAR.

-For leased properties, property tax is charged at 10% on the actual rental income, and, by application, a maximum deduction based on 10% of the rental income derived to cover repair and maintenance expenses incurred will be granted if approved by the MFB.
-According to the Budget for the financial year 2020 approved by the Legislative Assembly (2020 Budget), the property tax rate for leased properties has been reduced from 10% to 8% for the tax year 2020.
+For leased properties, property tax is charged at 10% on the actual rental income, and, by application, a deduction based on 10% of the rental income derived to cover repair and maintenance expenses incurred will be granted if approved by the MFB.
+According to the Budget for the financial year 2024 approved by the Legislative Assembly (2024 Budget), the property tax rate for leased properties has been reduced from 10% to 8% for the tax year 2024.

-According to the 2020 Budget, there is a standard MOP 3,500 reduction in the property tax liabilities assessed in the tax year 2020 for both self-used and rental properties.
-This incentive does not apply to corporate and Macau non-residents.
+According to the 2024 Budget, there is a standard MOP 3,500 reduction in the property tax liabilities assessed in the tax year 2024 for both self-used and rental properties.
+This incentive does not apply to corporate and non-Macau residents.

-Additional stamp duty for acquisition of second residential property and beyond
+Additional stamp duty for acquisition of third residential property and beyond

-A transferee acquiring residential property will be subject to additional stamp duty if the transferee owns other residential property at the time of acquisition.
+A transferee acquiring residential property will be subject to additional stamp duty if the transferee owns two other residential property at the time of acquisition.
 Such additional stamp duty is applicable to individual, corporate, as well as a transferee acquiring more than 80% of a company that owns Macau residential property.
-The applicable rate is 5% on the transfer consideration for acquisition of the second residential property and 10% on the transfer consideration for acquisition of the third residential property and onward.
-A transferee holding only one residential property but wishing to dispose it and acquire another residential property as replacement can apply for refund of the additional stamp duty paid if the disposal takes place within one year from the date of acquisition.
+The applicable rate is 10% on the transfer consideration for acquisition of the third residential property and onward.

 Special Stamp Duty (SSD)